Burn Rate & Financial Management for Start-ups

 Report Frequency Contents Audience

-Bank balance snapshot Weekly Balance in each account; week-over-week change CEO, CFO
+Bank balance snapshot Weekly — every Monday Balance in each account; week-over-week change CEO, CFO

-Weekly cash forecast Weekly Expected payments and receipts for next 30 days CEO, CFO
+Weekly cash forecast Weekly — every Monday Expected payments and receipts for next 30 days; flag any cash shortfall CEO, CFO

-Monthly management accounts Monthly — by 5th Full financials + burn + runway + variance All investors, board
+Monthly management accounts Monthly — by 5th of next month Full financials + burn rate + runway + budget variance All investors, board

-Quarterly board pack Quarterly Management accounts + KPIs + scenario update Board members
+Quarterly board pack Quarterly — within 5 days of quarter end Management accounts + KPIs + scenario update + forward look Board members

 Frequently Asked Questions